Symposium organisers: Dr Dawn Woolley, Isabel Benton and Professor Samantha Broadhead

-Building on our successful symposium in October 2016, we are excited to announce our second, one day symposium at Leeds Arts University continuing the dialogue on how to expand communities of sustainable practice within and beyond art and design schools.
+Building on our successful symposiums in 2016 and 2018 we are excited to announce our third symposium at Leeds Arts University on 14-15 October 2021, continuing the dialogue on how to expand communities of sustainable practice within and beyond art and design schools.

 Given the need for art and design education to transform its mode of operating in times of massive ecological crises, the symposium is an opportunity to learn from cases of good practice, obtain feedback on one’s initiatives and to network with others who are eager to make art and design education an effective advocate of sustainable practice.

 Communities of sustainable practice are groups or networks of educators, designers, artists, craftspeople, researchers and students who aim to place sustainability concerns at the heart of their practice.
 Through the symposium we want to provide a space for people involved in such initiatives to effectively network and strategise together in order to enhance the positive impact and reach of what they do.

 We are honoured to have Keynotes from Maxwell Ayamba and Dr Max Liboiron.

 Maxwell Ayamba is a journalist, academic and founder of the Sheffield Environmental Movement He will talk about 100 Black Men Walk for Health Group, which inspired the production of the national play “Black Men Walking” by Eclipse and Royal Theatre Production in 2018/19.
 His charity website address is: www.semcharity.org.uk.